Talking to your doctor

 Depression

-If you are feeling depressed about your UC, your doctor can help you find resources to help you feel good about yourself again.
-Don't be afraid to ask your doctor point blank:
+If you are feeling depressed about your UC, your doctor can find resources to help you feel good about yourself again.
+Don't be afraid to ask your doctor point-blank:

 • Are there signs of depression I should watch out for?